Find Cheap Life Insurance Quotes in Your Area

 For example, you could purchase a life insurance policy for yourself, making you the insured.
 You can then take this policy and transfer it into an irrevocable life insurance trust in which you would be the grantor and you could name your dependents as trustees.

-If you were to pass away, the life insurance death benefit is paid out into the trust, at which point the trustee would collect the funds and use them however the grantor requested.
-Usually, the grantor would set up the trust so that they provided detailed instructions on how the funds would be used.
+If the grantor were to pass away, the life insurance death benefit is paid out into the trust, at which point the trustee would collect the funds and use them however the grantor requested.
+Usually, the grantor would set up the trust so that they can provide detailed instructions on how the funds would be used.
 One such way would be for the grantor to name their children as the trust beneficiaries, but there are many ways that these financial vessels can be utilized.